Mechanisms and purpose of top-down neural activity generation across conscious states

 Anticipated Outcomes

-We anticipate the work will lead to a fundamental advance in our understanding of the micro and macro architecture of neural activations during sleep and, in doing so, resolve long-running questions as to the mnemonic, creative, and maintenance functions of such activity.
+We anticipate the work will lead to a fundamental advance in our understanding of the micro and macro architecture of neural activations during sleep.
+In doing so, it aims to resolve long-running questions as to the mnemonic, creative, and maintenance functions of such activity.

 Financiële details & Tijdlijn